Aliases for P2RX3 Gene

 GeneCards Summary for P2RX3 Gene

 P2RX3 (Purinergic Receptor P2X, Ligand Gated Ion Channel, 3) is a Protein Coding gene.
-Diseases associated with P2RX3 include burning mouth syndrome.
+Diseases associated with P2RX3 include chronic interstitial cystitis and bladder disease.
 Among its related pathways are CREB Pathway and Calcium signaling pathway.
-GO annotations related to this gene include purinergic nucleotide receptor activity and extracellular ATP-gated cation channel activity.
+GO annotations related to this gene include ion channel activity and extracellular ATP-gated cation channel activity.
 An important paralog of this gene is P2RX1.

 UniProtKB/Swiss-Prot for P2RX3 Gene